chaplyk/carrotproxy-docs/pages/02.faq/default.md

 >I have troubles with my payment.

-At this moment we accept payments from Bulgaria, Greece, Estonia, Latvia, Lithuania, Luxemburg, Malta, Croatia, Czech Republic, Russia, Belarus, Kazakhstan, Uzbekistan, Kyrgyzstan, Armenia and Turkey.
+At this moment we accept payments from Armenia, Belarus, Bulgaria, Croatia, Czech Republic, Estonia, Greece, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Luxemburg, Malta, Russia, Turkey, Ukraine and Uzbekistan.

+For Ukraine please switch currency to UAH.

 **Performance**